Preparing and Pricing

 On the flip-side, remember these are used items!
-Don’t try to sell a Walmart shirt for a dollar less than they could buy it new.
+Don’t try to sell a Walmart shirt for $3 if they could buy it new for $4.

 Keep your memories out of the pricing!
 Try to look objectively from the shopper’s point of view.
 If you can’t, you may not really be ready to sell that item.

 Toys sell really well, and many consignors save them till last and then don’t have time to tag them!
 They take up a lot of space in your home, and your kids may break them or lose the pieces if you have them around till the next sale.
 Price and prep them first!